nelsontky/let-it-go/README.md

         * We could not understand the [revolutionary data model](https://firebase.google.com/docs/firestore/data-model) of collections and documents.
 It was totally different from the ```{ key: value }``` JSON models that we were used to.
         * Slowly but surely, we came to appreciate Cloud Firestore's data model, and now, there are no more hard feelings. :blush:
         * It's still inconvenient to create backups and thus we wrote a bunch of scripts that could work well with our database structure so as to export our database as a JSON. :new_moon_with_face: Not the best way but we work with what we have.
     * Authentication with Firebase was easy to work with.
-In fact, it was so easy that we felt dirty and doubted if such an implemetation could bring us 🚀🚀🚀 Apollo 11 🚀🚀🚀 glory.
+In fact, it was so easy that we felt dirty and doubted if such an implementation could bring us 🚀🚀🚀 Apollo 11 🚀🚀🚀 glory.
       * Only problem was that the [firebase-auth-ui react wrapper](https://github.com/firebase/firebaseui-web-react) did not play nice with GatsbyJS.
       * In the end we decided to use hacky methods to implement the [Javascript api](https://firebase.google.com/docs/auth/web/firebaseui) into GatsbyJS, which worked pleasantly.
           * This was really hacky, [we did dirty things with constructors and class instances](https://github.com/nelsontky/let-it-go/blob/master/src/utils/firebase.js). 🙈🙈🙈